jackokring/agon-vdp/STATUS.md

 # Modding Status

-The developmnet kit works on Arduino and so `linux-arm64` is fine for development.
+The development kit works on Arduino and so `linux-arm64` is fine for development.
 My understanding is that if the MOS is not altered, and the "data tx/rx" remains the same then there should be no problems flashing.